belindadunu/Build-and-Test-Code-with-Jenkins-then-Manually-Deploy-Your-Application-to-Elastic-Beanstalk/README.md

 2. Build the Python application.
 3. Archive the source into a ZIP file.
 4. Save the artifact to a location similar to `/var/lib/jenkins/jobs/myapp/builds/1/archive/myapp.zip`
+5. From here, I extracted the generated ZIP file to validate that Jenkins was packaging the application correctly.

 ## System Diagram